MSc/PgDip Information Management

 Database & Web Systems Development (20 credits)

-The aims of this class are to help you:
+This module aims to help you:

 - display knowledge of the process of designing a database system, starting from an informal specification